Nsukka: Masquerade

 Nsukka is known to be rich in tradition and it is one of the Igbo communities that still upholds her traditional practices especially the masquerade festival.
 These masquerades comes in different colors and shapes, some are beautifully made while some are tattered.
 The Nsukka masquerade assumes different names in different communities.
 In Obollo Afor, it is called Akatakpa; in Igbo Etiti, it is known as Odo; in Orba it is known as Ogede; in Nsukka, it is called Oriokpa or Omaba.
 In olden days, masquerades were a rallying point as they performed different functions ranging from entertainment to peace making, social control, and it was also used for security purposes.

+Sports

+Sport is an activity involving physical exertion and skill in which an individual or team competes against another or others for entertainment.